After police clashes at Sangjani, ‘at least 6’ MNAs arrested in raids across Islamabad: PTI

 Shaheen was detained from his office in G-9 in an apparent surprise raid, as seen in footage of the arrest.
 His staff at the office tried to put up resistance, but they were also taken into custody by almost a dozen police and plainclothesmen.

-In a statement today, PTI international media coordinator Zulfi Bukhari said a total of six lawmakers had been arrested — namely Gohar, Marwat, Chief Whip in NA Malik Amir Dogar, Sheikh Waqas Akram, Bannu lawmaker Nasim Ali Shah and Zain Qureshi.
+In a statement today, PTI international media coordinator Zulfi Bukhari said a total of six lawmakers had been arrested — namely Gohar, Marwat, Chief Whip in NA Malik Amir Dogar, Sheikh Waqas Akram, Bannu lawmaker Nasim Ali Shah and Shah Mahmood Qureshi’s son Zain.

+The list provided by Bokhari does not include Zubair, who was arrested last night.

 Bokhari further said that Shandana Gulzar, Abdul Latif, Hameed Hussain, Shafqat Awan, Ali Muhammad Khan were present inside in the NA and had not been arrested.